Skip to Main Content

 It’s been several years since both privacy management laws were enacted.
 There is still some confusion about the similarities and differences, including questions like:

-What does the UK Data Protection Act (DPA) say about managing privacy?
+What is DPA and what does the Data Protection Act say about managing privacy?

 The United Kingdom’s DPA is a domestic law originally passed in 1988 that governs how personal data and other information are managed in the UK.
 This data privacy regulation was updated in 1998, and then replaced on May 25, 2018, with the UK DPA 2018.